Gladiator07/Gladiator07/README.md

 - 🌱 I’m currently learning NLP and MLOPs
 - 👯 I’m looking to collaborate on Kaggle Competitions
 - 🤔 I’m looking for help with currently nothing 😁
-- ⚡ Fun fact: I am highly active on [LinkedIn](https://www.linkedin.com/in/atharva-ingle-564430187/) and [Kaggle](https://www.kaggle.com/atharvaingle)
+- ⚡ Fun fact: I am a Kaggle 3X Expert and highly active [there](https://www.kaggle.com/atharvaingle)

 ### I am currently working on:
 - 🧐 **AUTO-TAB** - an end-to-end automated Machine Learning Library to tackle any Tabular Dataset